oomph-lib/oomph-lib/README.md

   COMMAND ./validate.sh ${OOMPH_ROOT_DIR}
   TEST_FILES validate.sh validata)
 ```
-The TEST_NAME can be specified as a regular expression to `ctest`, using the `-R`/`--tests-regex` flag.
+The `TEST_NAME` can be specified as a regular expression to `ctest`, using the `-R`/`--tests-regex` flag.
 Only tests for which the `TEST_NAME` key contains the specified regular expression will be run.
 CMake has its own conventions for forming regular expressions and we suggest you consult the relevant CMake documentation.
 However, for simple cases this is extremely straightforward; for example

 ```bash
 cd demo_drivers/build
 ctest -R 'poisson.one_d_poisson'
 ```
-will run all the self tests whose TEST_NAME includes the string 'poisson.one_d_poisson'.
-This approach does, of course, assume that you know the relevant TEST_NAMEs.
-You could explore these for all the existing demo_driver codes by using the command
+will run all the self-tests whose `TEST_NAME` includes the string `poisson.one_d_poisson`.
+This approach does, of course, assume that you know the relevant `TEST_NAME`s.
+You could explore these for all the existing demo driver codes by using the command
 ```bash
 find . -name 'CMakeLists.txt' -exec grep -H TEST_NAME {} \;
 ```
 #### Filtering tests by keywords appearing in demo driver codes
-Searching for relevant demo driver codes by their associated TEST_NAME, as explained in the previous section, is useful but the test name rarely includes all the features of the relevant code.
+Searching for relevant demo driver codes by their associated `TEST_NAME`, as explained in the previous section, is useful but the test name rarely includes all the features of the relevant code.
 A common scenario for developers is that, following changes to a specific class, they wish to test if all demo driver codes that explicitly use this class still work.
 To facilitate this we provide a helper script
 ```bash
 scripts/filter_cmake_tests.py
 ```
-that generates the `ctest` command required to run the self tests in all demo_drivers directories containing driver codes that contain a specified string.
+that generates the `ctest` command required to run the self-tests in all `demo_drivers` directories containing driver codes that contain a specified string.
 So, to generate the `ctest` command that tests all demo drivers that contain the string 'QAdvectionDiffusionElement', say, run the following command
 ```bash
 cd demo_drivers
 ../scripts/filter_cmake_tests.py --root . --keywords 'QAdvectionDiffusionElement'
 ```
-Note the `--root` argument which specifies the location of the demo_drivers directory relative to the current directory.
+Note the `--root` argument which specifies the location of the `demo_drivers` directory relative to the current directory.

 #### Disabling a test